-Creating or Importing and Editing Batches (Release 15.0.1 or later)
+Creating or Importing and Editing Batches

 In Billing Care, you can create a batch in the UI or you can import a batch from an existing batch file.
 If you import a file, make sure that the batch name in your imported batch .pmt file is the same as the template name.
 In either case, you can edit the batch in the same way.
 You can set the batch's characteristics, like the type of batch (payment, refund, or reversal), the number of records, and the payment method.
-See "Creating, Editing, and Processing Payment, Refund, and Reversal Batches (Release 15.0.1 or later)" in Billing Care Online Help for more information.
+See "Creating, Editing, and Processing Payment, Refund, and Reversal Batches" in Billing Care Online Help for more information.
 You can also edit a table containing the individual records.
-See "Working with Individual Records in Batches (Release 15.0.1 or later)" for more information.
+See "Working with Individual Records in Batches" for more information.